 Mentor Program is a Key Building Block

-Mentoring is easy and fun, and we guarantee it will change your life.
+Mentoring is fun, and we guarantee it will change your life.
 We would love for every single one of our Dreamer Scholars to have an amazing mentor to simply live life with them.
 That new mentor could be you.

 Our Objective is to Match Each IHADLA Dreamer Student with a Mentor: